deltaepsilon/jupiter/GTD.md

 ## Archive

+- [x] Make sure the new MediaItems ingest starts with newer items if over a day since last request
 - [x] Why does the WS keep disconnecting???
 - [x] Check to see if the file already exists before downloading it
 - [x] Organize images by year/month folder structure